Federal Grants

 A need-based grant program available to students seeking their first undergraduate degree.
 Eligibility is determined by the student's financial need and cost of attendance.
-For full-time students, the maximum annual Pell Grant for 2023-2024 is $7,395.
+For full-time students, the maximum Pell Grant award amount is determined annually.
 Less than full-time students may receive Pell Grants, but awards will be pro-rated based on the enrollment status on the last day to add/drop a course without record.
 Pell Grant funds are disbursed to the student account at the beginning of each semester.

 A non-need based grant program that provides up to $4,000 per year to students who are planning a career in teaching and agree to serve as a full-time teacher in a higher-need field for four years at a school that serves low-income students.
 The required four years of teaching must be completed within eight years after graduation.